serebrov/serebrov.github.io/content/2016-06-10-scaleway-docker-deployment.md

 ---
-title: Deploying multiple web applications with Docker on Scaleway
+title: Setup Automatic Deployment, Update and Backup of Multiple Web Applications with Docker on Scaleway
 date: 2016-06-10
 tags: docker
-type: note
+type: post
 ---

 The purpose of this setup is: